jsCow/jscow-node-editor/README.md

 ```

 ## Add a group of node definitions that you can add within the editor.
 To have a list of available nodes to add within the editor you can add a group of node definitions.
-Here you can use the method addNodesRepository(<`object`>).
+Here you can use the following method: addNodesRepository(<`object`>);
+To add available nodes in your editor instance just make a double click in the editor area.
+A menu with all node repositories will open.
+Here can choose a available node definitions.
 ```sh
 editor.addNodesRepository({
 	group: 'general',